 This page contains a provisional statement of my epistemological viewpoint, which may or may not be of interest to the philosophically inclined.
-I wrote it in response to an interesting article defending functionalism and the use of psychological constructs, which is available here:
+I wrote it in response to an interesting article defending functionalism and the use of psychological constructs, which is available here (though I first read it in preprint):

 Practically speaking, my epistemology suggests the utility of psychological research and theory that is guided by psychological constructs but constrained by neuroscience, with the understanding that the two domains describe the same phenomena at different levels of resolution or abstraction.